bardic/openpbr/README.md

 - Special dirs/files
   - psds - Any psd found in this directory is converted to png and placed in the overrides folder
   - overrides - Generated files to be copied
-  - settings - everything here is blindly copied
+  - settings - shared is first copied.
+Then the everything within the textureset version subfolder
   - templates - is genereated when the build occurs.

 ## Run locally